How Much Should I Charge as a UX Freelancer in Germany?

 A fair rate reflects your skills, experience, and value proposition while remaining competitive in the market, and covering your cost as well as your entrepreneurial risk.

-It’s essential to consider the specific region, industry, and type of company you’re working with.
+When setting your rate, it’s essential to consider your education, experience, and expertise as well as the region, industry, and type of company you’re working with.
 For example, freelancing for a large corporation in a major city like Munich may command a higher rate than working for a small start-up in a rural area.
-If you work for an agency or a recruitment company, they usually take a share of 5-20% as commission.
+According to the UX Design Report 2023 by Konzepthaus, the highest-paying industries are logistics, medical technology, and energy.
+The worst-paying industries are telecommunication, mobility, and real estate.
+If you work for an agency or a recruitment company, they usually take a share of 5-20% of your daily rate as commission.
+It’s also important to keep in mind that once you’ve established a price with a customer, it can be hard to raise it.
+You will need good arguments, as to why your design work is more expensive today than it was yesterday.

 As a freelancer, you have higher risks than an employee, and it’s essential to take appropriate precautions.
 This includes cash savings for hard times (3-6 months income), sufficient savings for retirement, and reasonable insurance.